TackWooLee-Leon/pokemon-nuzlocke-tracker/README.md

    - Visualizing the component structure by sketching it out helped me understand how parent and child components interact, especially when it came to state management.
 Although I didn’t have a guide to refer to, I was able to rely on critical thinking to push through obstacles.
 The process was tough, but it helped me grow and develop resilience as a programmer, allowing me to overcome complex challenges and keep moving forward.

 2. The Importance of Data Caching
-   - Initially, I didn’t store the data retrieved from the PokeAPI locally.
+   - Initially, I didn’t store the data retrieved from the PokéAPI locally.
 I quickly realized this was inefficient, as each time a user interacted with a Pokémon Select component, it triggered a new API call, slowing down the app.
    - Through trial and error, I learned the value of caching data.
 Implementing local caching for Pokémon data significantly reduced unnecessary API requests, improving the app's performance and creating a more seamless user experience.
 This experience underscored the importance of efficiency in web development, especially when working with external APIs.

 3. State Management